| Vol. 23 No. 8

 another huge drop in housing prices" for them to change

+their minds.
 California Cuts.
 Applications rose at both the U. of

 California and the California State U. system, but budget cuts